 For about 20 years, the only medicine available to treat sickle cell disease (SCD) was hydroxyurea.
-Since 2017, 3 new medicines – Endari, Adakveo, and Oxbryta – have been approved by the U.S. Food and Drug Administration (FDA).
-These all reduce the number of pain crises and hospitalizations.
-These newer drugs can all be used alone or in combination with hydroxyurea.
-Access, adherence (taking medicine as prescribed), and cost remain issues with these medications.
+Since 2017, 3 new medicines have been approved by the U.S. Food and Drug Administration (FDA):

 People with SCD use medicines that prevent infections and relieve pain.
 Other medicines are also commonly used to treat specific complications.

-Hydroxyurea was the first medicine approved by the FDA to treat sickle cell disease in 1997.
-It was originally developed as a chemotherapy, or anti-cancer, drug.
+Hydroxyurea was the first medicine approved by the FDA to treat sickle cell disease in 1998.
+It was first developed as a chemotherapy, or anti-cancer, drug.
 There is now more than 20 years of evidence for its benefits in SCD.1-3

-Hydroxyurea treats SCD in multiple ways, but most importantly it increases your amount of fetal hemoglobin.
+Hydroxyurea treats SCD in multiple ways.
+Most importantly, it increases your amount of fetal hemoglobin.
 This type of hemoglobin is normally only present in newborns.
 It transports oxygen well and can counteract the negative effects of sickle hemoglobin.2,4

 Studies have shown that hydroxyurea can:2,5